bgins/moon-flask/README.md

 ```
 $ virtualenv -p python3.4 moon-flask
 ```
-If you do not have `virtualenv` installed:
+If you do not have `virtualenv`, install it with your package manager.
+For example, on Ubuntu:
 ```
 $ sudo apt-get install python-virtualenv
 ```